vmallet/ida-plugins/README.md

 * [EtherAnnotate](https://github.com/inositle/etherannotate_ida): Parses the specialized instruction trace files that are generated using the EtherAnnotate Xen modification (http://github.com/inositle/etherannotate_xen).
 From the instruction trace, register values and code coverage of the run-time information are visualized in IDA Pro through instruction comments and line colorations.<br>
 _Updated: 2010 05 04 &nbsp;&nbsp; Language: C++_

+* [Exports+](https://github.com/ax330d/exports-plus): View Exports.
+The problem is that IDA for some reason sometimes does not show certain names in Exports or does not demangle them.
+This plugin fixes this problem.<br>
+_Updated: 2018 09 21 &nbsp;&nbsp; Language: Python_

 * [Extract Macho-O](https://github.com/gdbinit/ExtractMachO): This is a very simple IDA plugin to extract all Mach-O binaries contained anywhere in the disassembly.<br>
 _Updated: 2019 05 09 &nbsp;&nbsp; Language: C++_